Haiphong: Roads

 Haiphong is located at the junction of two National Highways: Route 5, leading west to Hanoi, and Route 10, leading south to Nam Định and onward to connect with National Route 1 at Ninh Bình.
 Highway 356 passes west–east from the Route 5/10 junction through Haiphong's city center all the way to the coast.
 A connecting road from route 5 to route 18 links Haiphong with Quảng Ninh Province.
 In 2015, the new highway connecting Haiphong with Hanoi was completed; this is the most modern highway in Vietnam and reduces the trip by one hour as compared to the previous route.

-Within the city there are several long-distance bus depots: Niem Nghia, Vinh Niem, Thuong Ly.
+Within the city there are several long-distance bus depots: Niem Nghia, Vinh Niem, and Thuong Ly.

-A new highway route was completed last year 2016 to make the transfer faster and easier.
-From Hanoi to Haiphong and back, it takes less than 2 hours to reach not so long as 3 hours as before.
-Also shorten the distance from Haiphong to Thai Binh, Hai Duong, Hung Yen.
+A new highway route was completed in 2016.
+From Hanoi to Haiphong and back, it now takes less than two hours to reach.
+It has also shortened the distance from Haiphong to Thai Binh, Hai Duong, Hung Yen.

 Tourists can easily catch a coach from Niem Nghia bus station to Hanoi or Cat Ba island, either Quang Ninh, or South of Vietnam.